savelee/leeboonstra-new/source/_posts/conditional-templating-in-dialogflow-for-google-assistant.md

 ---
-title: Conditional Templating in Dialogflow for Google Assistant
+title: Build a conditional template in Dialogflow for Google Assistant with custom payloads
+description: With the use of custom payloads, webhook fulfillments and templating system, you can use conditionals from the Dialogflow console.
 tags:
   - Actions on Google
   - Conditionals